Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/the-space-operations.markdown

 **Here are a few important considerations when using the batch operation:**

-- boosts the performance, since it perform multiple operations using one call.
-These methods returns the matching results in one result object back to the client.
+- Boosts the performance, because it perform multiple operations using one call.
+These methods return the matching results in one result object back to the client.
 This allows the client and server to utilize the network bandwidth in an efficient manner.
-In some cases, these batch operations can be up to 10 times faster than multiple single based operations.
+In some cases, these batch operations can be up to 10 times faster than multiple single-based operations.
-- should be handled with care, since they can return a large data set (potentially all the space data).
-This might cause an out of memory error in the space and client process.
-You should use the [GSIterator](#space-iterator) to return the result in batches (paging) in such cases.
+- Should be handled with care, because they can return a large data set (potentially all the Space data).
+This can cause an out of memory error in the Space and client process.
+Use the [GSIterator](#space-iterator) to return the result in batches (paging) in such cases.
-- **dos not support timeout** operations.
+- **Does not support timeout** operations.
 The simple way to achieve this is by calling the `read` operation first with the proper timeout, and if non-null values are returned, perform the batch operation.
-- Exception handling - operation many throw the following Exceptions.
-[ReadMultipleException]({{% api-javadoc %}}/org/openspaces/core/ReadMultipleException.html)
+- Exception handling - operation may throw the following exceptions: [ReadMultipleException]({{% api-javadoc %}}/org/openspaces/core/ReadMultipleException.html)

 {{%anchor readIfExists%}}

-## Read if exists
+## ReadIfExists

-A readIfExists operation will return a matching object, or a null if there is currently no matching object in the space.
+A readIfExists operation will return a matching object, or a null if there is currently no matching object in the Space.

 If the only possible matches for the template have conflicting locks from one or more other transactions, the timeout value specifies how long the client is willing to wait for interfering transactions to settle before returning a value.
 If at the end of that time no value can be returned that would not interfere with transactional state, null is returned.
-Note that, due to the remote nature of the space, read and readIfExists may throw a RemoteException if the network or server fails prior to the timeout expiration.
+Due to the remote nature of the Space, read and readIfExists may throw a RemoteException if the network or server fails prior to the timeout expiration.

-Example:
+**Example**

 ```java